Rose Gacioch: Personal life

 Between AAGPBL seasons, Gacioch took whatever job she could find in Rockford.
 She worked at bowling alleys, peeled potatoes and even made cigars.

 Following her baseball career, she worked for 20 years as a press operator with Amerock Corporation in Rockford, Illinois, retiring in 1978.
 She then moved to Sterling Heights, Michigan.
 She never married and excelled in bowling.
 In 1954, she was the national champion in doubles bowling.

 Gacioch visited Cooperstown for the AAGPBL exhibition opening in 1988 and reveled in her niche at the Hall of Fame.
-As she said in the interview reflecting on her career: I always say: 'Now I got something on Pete Rose.
-I got there before he did.
+As she said in the interview reflecting on her career: "I always say: 'Now I got something on Pete Rose.
+I got there before he did'."

 Rose Gacioch died in Clinton Township, Michigan, at the age of 89.
+She was buried in Detroit, Michigan at Mt.
+Olivet Cemetery.